Patch for one.image.resize to resize image

 As these are "virsh" commands I guess there are equivalent libvirt API calls.
 It would be incredibly helpfull if this could be incorporated in "one.image.resize".
 It would make online resizing a breaze.
 If a image has (external) snapshots it should not be allowed to resize the disk in this manner, since the backing file is (expected to be) read-only.

-#25 Updated by Stefan Kooman over 3 years ago
+#25 Updated by Stefan Kooman almost 4 years ago

 For some reason the "info block" command only works when I'm already in virsh shell: